Hello! Welcome to year 5.

 We now have two year five classes:

-5 - Mr Gibson , Miss Perry and Miss Meredith.
+5 - Mr Gibson , Miss Bailey and Miss Meredith.

 Welcome to Year 5 - Where the 'fun' learning never ends - Our photo galleries are just a snapshot of our creative learning journey...

-OUR TOPIC THIS SUMMER TERM IS ALL ABOUT THE TUDORS - THERE WAS BLOOD EVERYWHERE!
+OUR TOPIC SUMMER TERM1 WAS ALL ABOUT THE TUDORS - THERE WAS BLOOD EVERYWHERE!
+NOW WE ARE INVESTIGATING TUDOR EXPLORERS WHICH WILL LEAD TO OUR GEOGRAPHY TOPIC ALL ABOUT AMERICA...

 Below are a few pictures from our World Book Day.
 All of the children looked amazing - thank you families.
 We love reading in year 5 and Book Day surely shown that!